 Absolutely, positively not!

 Why?
-As you can see, damage will occur to the pump & its parts.
+As you can see, damage will occur to the pool pump & its parts.
 A dry running pump can get so hot as to melt baskets & other internal pump parts.

 Sadly, too many people take safety and their swimming pool for granted.
 When the pool has a broken or missing wall fitting, especially a suction fitting (usually on the pool side wall) or main drain (pool bottom drain), it must be replaced as soon as possible to avoid the risk of injury, even death, to someone who may get caught or trapped by that fitting.
+This is one of several incredible pool dangers that is preventable.

 Several years ago, the US Congress passed a law known as the Virginia Graham Baker Pool & Spa Safety Act (known in the industry as VGB) in response to a child drowning in a residential swimming pool.
 Even in shallow wading pools, children will sometimes sit on the main floor suction simply because it feels nice.
 Unfortunately, the suction or flow of the water may (without a proper grate fitting) could lead to disembowelment or long hair being drawn into the suction fitting, pulling the person underwater and trapping them.